 Before we get started, let’s look at some examples of cool art made using 3D modeling and Blender:

-Unfortunately, the limitless options are also a bit of a curse as there is a lot to learn.
-Blender, the 3D modeling and animation tool that all of these examples used and that we’ll be using as well, is basically a crazy amalgamation of software in one at this point.
-You can use it to sculpt 3D models, texture them, rig them, animate them, shade them with a node-based shader, paint in 2D vector layers and animate those, edit video, composite video and your animation, render those animations with various rendering engines, do motion capture, simulate physics… and more.
+The limitless options are also a bit of a curse, as there is a lot to learn.
+Blender, the 3D modeling and animation tool that these examples used and that we’ll be using as well, is basically a crazy amalgamation of software in one at this point.
+You can use it to sculpt 3D models, texture them, rig them, animate them, shade them with a node-based shader, paint in 2D vector layers and animate those, edit video, composite video and your animation, render those animations with various rendering engines, do motion capture, simulate physics and more.

 That is to say, this software is incredibly dense.
 It’s going to be overwhelming and scary.
 Just, take a deep breath and start slow.